top of page

 Private WhatsApp Chat

-A real-time channel connecting every participant between sessions for real-time guidance and support — for the Tuesday crisis, the quick sanity check, and the win you want to share with people who actually understand what it took.
+A real-time channel connecting every participant between sessions: for the Tuesday crisis, the quick sanity check, and the win you want to share with people who actually get what it took.

 Value: $500